o0101/bepis/README.md

 # bepis

-Bepis is a crazy new way to write HTML + CSS in JavaScript
+Bepis is a crazy new way to write HTML + CSS in JavaScript.

 ## Examples